-Upon request, Medica will authorize continuity of care for up to 120 days as described in 1. and 2. above for the following conditions:
+Medica will authorize continuity of care as described above for the following conditions:

-- an acute condition: - a life-threatening mental or physical illness; - pregnancy beyond the first trimester.
-Health services may continue to be provided through the completion of postpartum care;

-- a physical or mental disability defined as an inability to engage in one or more major life activities, provided the disability has lasted or can be expected to last for at least one year or can be expected to result in death; or - a disabling or chronic condition that is in an acute phase.
+- 1. An ongoing course of treatment for a serious acute condition; - 2.
+An ongoing course of treatment for a chronic condition; - 3.
+Undergoing a course of institutional or inpatient care from the provider or facility; - 4.
+Scheduled non-elective surgery, including postoperative care; - 5.
+Pregnant and undergoing a course of treatment for pregnancy.
+Health services may continue to be provided through the completion of postpartum care; - 6.
+A physical or mental disability defined as an inability to engage in one or more major life activities, provided the disability has lasted or can be expected to last for at least one year or can be expected to result in death; or - 7.
+A disabling or chronic condition that is in an acute phase.